Filmmaking Tools & Gears to make an Independent Film on a Budget

 An important filmmaking tool a filmmaker needs is external storage spaces.
 If you are doing small projects like music videos or short films and alike, all the video files can be stored on the main drive of your system.

-However, if the projects are large, and their videos are of a bigger size, that’s when external drives are required to not only store those video files but also back them up.
+However, if the projects are large, and their videos are bigger, that’s when external drives are required to not only store those video files but also back them up.
 These external drives can either be SSD (Solid State Drives) or Hard Drives.

 While SSDs are a bit on the expensive side with prices starting from $200, if the films are to be shot within a budget, a hard drive is then preferable, with prices starting from about $80.